 Students may begin this full-time program in spring (March) or fall (September) quarters only.
-There is no entry to the program in winter or summer.
-View all program dates & prices.
+There is no entry to the program in winter (January) or summer (June).
+View a complete list of all program dates.

 Note: UC San Diego follows a quarter system.
 Each quarter consists of 10-12 weeks of full-time study.
 There are four quarters per year.

 You will find the minimum acceptance requirements for the Project Management Certificate below.
 We carefully review the background and qualifications of each applicant to ensure that those admitted will have a successful experience.

 - IELTS: 6.5